hyosung11/Launch-School/Courses/journal.md

 17:08 Finished study session with Manny and he gave me some practice.
 I need to have examples ready for the different topics.

 18:46 After dinner and I'm getting ready to play soccer.
 I feel tired, but revising my study guide is good to increase my understanding of OOP.

+18:56 Okay, chopping up the old study guide and inserting it in the order of the new interview study guide.